how much does it cost?

-The team have been lending and processing bridging loans for 15+ years and have a combined experience of over 50 years.
-Our background ranges from accountants, insolvency practioners, barristers, solicitors and loan underwriters.
-Their experience in bridging has taught them what deals to enter and what deals to turn down.
-Importantly we know the loan to value criteria’s for different styles of properties as well as when to allow a loan extension and when to re-possess.
-We have developed extensive due diligence processes and procedures as well as paramount fraud prevention systems.
-Of note, is that we have processed thousands of loans and millions of pounds and never lost any capital. meet the team
+The team members have been lending and processing bridging loans for 15+ years and have a combined experience of over 50 years.
+Our backgrounds range from accountancy, insolvency practice, legal profession (barristers and solicitors) and loan underwriting.
+Our experience in bridging has taught us what deals to enter into and what deals to turn down.
+Importantly we know the loan to value criteria for different styles of properties as well as when to allow a loan extension and when to re-possess.
+We have developed extensive due diligence processes and procedures as well as excellent fraud prevention systems.
+Notably, we have processed thousands of loans and millions of pounds, and have never lost any capital. meet the team

 Valuations and Loan To Value

-We always obtain an independent property valuation from one of our paneled or approved Royal Institute of Chartered Surveyors (RICS) that have passed our due diligence and compliance procedures.
-We check their experience and the level of their indemnity cover to insure against any negligence or under-valued properties.
+We always obtain an independent property valuation from one of our paneled or approved RICS surveyors that have passed our due diligence and compliance procedures.
+We check their experience and the level of their indemnity cover to insure against any negligence or undervalued properties.
 The valuer will physically visit and inspect the property and provide us with a comprehensive report and photos of the property that we are lending against.
-This will include details on the local market, and evidence of comparable recent sales for the property as well as any other specific requirements that are of importance.
+This will include details on the local market and evidence of comparable recent sales for the property as well as any other specific requirements that are of importance.

-Our Solicitors process over £45million of loans and repayments each month for some of the UK’s largest bridging lenders.
-Suffice to say, they are regarded as one of the specialist legal teams in the industry for both due diligence and recovery.
+Our solicitors process over £45million of loans and repayments each month for some of the UK’s largest bridging lenders.
+Suffice to say, they are collectively regarded as one of the specialist legal teams in the industry for both due diligence and recovery.

 Our solicitors undertake additional due diligence on every borrower as well as the property security, title deeds, local searches and borrower's solicitor.
-Our solicitors draft the loan agreements that have been refined over years of experience as well as register the legal charge over the security (unless the clients solicitor is registering the charge).
+Our solicitors draft the loan agreements that have been refined using years of experience as well as registering the legal charge over the security (unless the clients solicitor is registering the charge).

-We perform extensive due diligence on the borrower's solicitor insuring that they have appropriate indemnity cover and at least 3 partners.
+We perform extensive due diligence on the borrower's solicitor, ensuring that they have appropriate indemnity cover and at least three partners.